-The Italian National Registry is administrated by ISPRA under the supervision of the national Competent Authority for the implementation of Directive 2003/87/CE, jointly established by the Ministry for Environment, Land and Sea and the Ministry for Economic Development.
-The Italian Government modified the Legislative Decree 216/2006 which enforced European Directive 87/2003/CE, by the new Legislative Decree 51 of March 7th 2008.
-ISPRA, as Registry Administrator, is responsible for developing, operating and maintaining the national registry, including Kyoto Protocol obligations; the Decree 51/2008 also establishes that the economic resources for the technical and administrative support of the Registry will be supplied to
+The Italian National Registry is also operated and maintained by ISPRA under the supervision of the national Competent Authority for the implementation of Directive 2003/87/CE, jointly established by the Ministry for Environment, Land and Sea and the Ministry for Economic Development.
+ISPRA, as Registry Administrator, becomes responsible for the management and functioning of the Registry, including Kyoto protocol obligations.
+The registry was connected to the international transaction log (ITL) of the UNFCCC secretariat in October 2008.

-ISPRA by operators paying a fee for the use of the Registry.
-The amount of such a fee still has to be regulated by a future Decree.
 Detailed description of the national registry is presented in Annex 2.

-4. SPECIFIC FUNCTIONS
+4. Specific functions